SEO Analytics Reporting Tips and Reports

 If you’re a WordPress user, check out our article on 17 Easy Hacks to Speed Up Your WordPress Site Performance.

 And there you have it!
-These unique SEO analytics reports found in MonsterInsights and/or Google Analytics can be used to ensure your site’s content is showing up in search results for the right people so your business can grow.
+These unique SEO analytics and reporting tips can be used to ensure your site’s content is showing up in search results for the right people so your business can grow.

 If you want to learn more about how to utilize the power of SEO in Google Analytics, check our guide to Google Analytics SEO hacks for increasing organic traffic.